 A culminating experience is a requirement for all graduate degree programs and completed no sooner than during the student's penultimate semester.
 Every program requires both a professional quality written and oral component and that students demonstrate application and integration of knowledge and skills gained during coursework and practice experiences.
-The Capstone Handbook can be found on the GSPHHP's website and in the ERF.
+The Capstone Handbook can be found on the GSPHHP's website and in Criterion 2.5 in the ERF.